-Upward Bound is a college preparatory program designed to provide academic skills and motivation for students who are interested in pursuing an educational program beyond high school.
-Students generally enter the program in the 9th or 10th grade and remain through graduation from high school and entry into college.
+Upward Bound is a college preparatory program designed to provide academic skills and motivation for students interested in pursuing an educational program beyond high school.
+Students generally enter the program in the 9th or 10th grade and remain through high school graduation and college entry.

-During the summer, Upward Bound (UB) students live on the Oklahoma State University campus for six weeks and participate in a variety of academic, social, and cultural activities.
-During the regular school year, Upward Bound students are in contact with Upward Bound staff members and tutors through activities, counseling sessions and tutorials.
-For more information about the OSU Upward Bound Program, visit https://das.okstate.edu/ub or contact the Upward Bound Office at 405.744.5455.
+During the summer, Upward Bound (UB) students live on the Oklahoma State University campus for six weeks and participate in various academic, social, and cultural activities.
+Upward Bound students are in contact with Upward Bound staff members and tutors during the regular school year through activities, counseling sessions, and tutorials.
+For more information about the OSU Upward Bound Program, visit https://diversity.okstate.edu/ or contact the Upward Bound Office at 405.744.5455.